-During the program, we often organize the cultural excursions to students and teachers who would like to explore the beauty of Sicily and enjoy the most meaningful moments here with their groups.
-Moreover, they also have the chance to taste different kinds of Italian foods thanks to local restaurants & street food.
-They are very tasty, delicious and indeed, we will be addicted them.
+During the program, we often organize cultural excursions for students and teachers who would like to explore the beauty of Sicily and enjoy the most meaningful moments here with their groups.
+Moreover, they can taste different kinds of Italian foods thanks to local restaurants & street food.
+They are very tasty, and delicious and indeed, you will be addicted to them.

-Please explore the interesting place here & enjoy the wonderful trips during your program.
+Please explore the exciting places here & enjoy the beautiful trips during your program.

 Jalari Park And Museum

 The Park Museum “Jalari” is situated on the Peloritan mountains a few kilometers from Barcellona Pozzo di Gotto (ME) extended over 35 hectares (350,000 msq).
 Unlike traditional museums, „Jalari´s” 15,000 finds are placed in the 42 artisan shops with the aim to recreate faithfully the atmosphere and life of long time ago; in fact, they are positioned in their presumed original locations throughout the thousands of shops that once animated and filled the neighborhoods.
 “Jalari” originates from a dream and grows with perseverance and constancy due to 30 years of work from the Pietrini and Giorgianni families.
 It is difficult to synthesize in a few words what were the values, the culture and the spirit that animated the authors of the Park in these long, intensive and happy years of activity.

 Castroreale is a very cute small town in the mountains near Barcellona, with less than 3000 inhabitants but over 80 churches, and parts of the city dating back to the early 13th century.
 Its name comes from Latin, meaning “royal fortress”, referring to the castle of unknown origin, reconstructed by Frederick II of Aragon in 1324 (although only one tower remains from the castle to present day).